Micah Abernathy: College career

 Abernathy played at the University of Tennessee from 2015 to 2018 under head coaches Butch Jones and Jeremy Pruitt.

 During his freshman year, he played in all 12 games, playing the nickel position and kick returner.
 He switched to safety in 2016, starting 10 games for the Volunteers.
 He tied the team lead for interceptions (2) and passes defended (6), ranked second in tackles (69) and led the team in fumbles recovered (3).
 In 2017, he started all 12 games at safety and ranked third on the team in tackles (81) but had no interceptions and only 2 passes defensed.
 The following year, in his final season, he started 8 games at safety, missing 4 with an injury, and again recording no interceptions (and only 1 pass defensed).

 Professional career

+Pre-draft

 Abernathy was graded by NFL analyst Lance Zierlein as a "priority free agent" prior to the draft, remarking that he had the requisite size, speed and athleticism across multiple secondary positions, but noted that he lacked awareness, instincts, and tackling ability expected.

 Minnesota Vikings

-After going undrafted in the 2019 NFL Draft, Abernathy signed as an undrafted free agent for the Minnesota Vikings.
+After going undrafted in the 2019 NFL draft, Abernathy signed as an undrafted free agent for the Minnesota Vikings.
 Abernathy was released by the Vikings on July 24, 2019.